nganbread/SubPathProducer/README.md

-Call `pathProducer.set($pathElement, percentage)` to instruct PathProducer to calculate the path data for a path that represents the `data-d` path data at the given percentage.
+Call `subPathProducer.set($pathElement, percentage)` to instruct SubPathProducer to calculate the path data for a path that represents the `data-d` path data at the given percentage.
 The calculated path data string will then be injected into the elements `d` attribute to be presented on the DOM.

-      pathParser.set($("#myPath), 0.5);
+      subPathProducer.set($("#myPath), 0.5);

 If we were to inspect the element after calling `set()`, we would see the following: